sumejjah/food-server/README.md

 npm install
 npm start
 ```
-The client will be running at: http://localhost:5000.
+The server will be running at: http://localhost:5000.